SuperNova76/TopCPToolKit/docs/tutorials/write_algorithm.md

 ### Taking it for a spin!

 We are now ready to run our brand new analysis algorithm for the first time :sunglasses:

+!!! example "Exercise"
+    Run TopCPToolkit as before (with systematics).
+    Inspect the output file and look for the branches we added.
+    Is everything there as expected?

+??? success "Solution"
+    As before, we run e.g.
+    ```sh
+    runTop_el.py -i input.txt -o output -t tutorial -e 100
+    ```
+    We find the branches we created: `transverseWmass` and `jet_deltaPhi_with_met`, together with all their systematic variations.
+    They are set to default values only for events that do not pass our $\ell+$jets selection.